 The screen displays information such as speed, calories burned, time, etc. The machine’s Bluetooth functionality must be appreciated as it is compatible with android, iOS, and many fitness apps.

-Enhance your workout experience by listening to clear music coming from the unit’s built-in speakers.
+You can also enhance your workout experience by listening to clear music coming from the unit’s built-in speakers.

 The elliptical supports up to 300 pounds of user weight and has most of its parts pre-assembled, making it a friendly device to use.